 As I get older and find myself constantly balancing life and work, I’ve really come to appreciate the people and products that make my life easier.
-As programmers we live in a unique world where our peers build fantastic products and then give them away.
+As programmers we live in a unique world where our peers build fantastic products and often give them away in the form of open source software.
 I’ve leveraged far more than I could possibly give back, so a simple thank you page for those doing yeoman’s work is the least I could do.

-These are in no particular order and I’m not affiliated with any of these open source or paid projects.
+These are simply in alphabetical order, and I’m not affiliated with any of these open source or paid projects.
 They’re just great!

 I’m pretty sure Aaron only lives a couple miles from me and I hope to bump into him someday.
 I am glad we Rubyists have him as a core contributor because he’s great.
 Follow him on Twitter for corny jokes and flat-faced cats.
 He also created Nokogiri, which I used extensively for years without ever even knowing he was the creator.
 I found out by listening to some random podcast someday.

 Blender blows my mind.
 When I was in college getting a minor in Multimedia Design, I was convinced I was going to become a 3D artist.
 My excitement for the field was often tempered by how expensive 3D software was.
 It was thousands of dollars just for the software and that didn’t include a powerful machine you’d need to run it.
 Yet, there was Blender, just plugging along.
 Year after year, they kept taking swings at the giants of their industry.
 I’m not sure if you’ve booted it up lately, but it’s amazing.